mirellameelo/dhashing_table/README.md

 ## 🚨 Note

-This simulator is part of the Computer Networks course (CSE 250A) at UC Santa Cruz, 2025.
+This simulator is a course project for Computer Networks (CSE 250A) at UC Santa Cruz, 2025

 Student: Ella Ferraz.